 Firstly, this is not a rewrite, it is a significant update.
 Much of the text and guidance from the current version makes it into the update.
 First up, there is a document map at the start and a glossary of terms at the end.
 It is an obvious thing to say but it is a lot easier to navigate and find information.
 Another promise from the many meetings I have attended was the reference to quality risk management (QRM) throughout, once again very much the case.
 There is a whole page dedicated to Pharmaceutical Quality Systems (PQS) which lists the expectations and goals in relation to the manufacture of sterile products.

 Moving onto the real detail, I’m not going to give a comprehensive run through of all the additions to Annex 1 but I will try my best to give you a proper taster of the new content.
-Of course, you can read the draft here for the full picture.

 The first big difference is the personnel section.
 The main addition, which is continually mentioned throughout the section, is operator training and competency.
 Operators are the main source of contamination in a cleanroom.
 It really drums home the importance of properly trained staff, and if staff members don’t make the required standard then they should not be granted access to the cleanroom.
 Continual assessment of the operator is the key to control, especially gowning and successfully participating in Aseptic Process Simulations (APS).
 The employers must provide the correct size garments for their personnel and QRM should be used to ascertain the maximum number of operators allowed in the cleanroom during operation.